Andrew Lloyd Webber: 1980s

 In 1986, Prince Edward, the youngest son of Queen Elizabeth II, commissioned a short musical from Lloyd Webber and Rice for his mother's 60th birthday celebration.
 Cricket (1986), also called Cricket (Hearts and Wickets), reunited Lloyd Webber with Rice to create this short musical for the Queen's birthday, first performed at Windsor Castle.
 Several of the tunes were later used for Aspects of Love and Sunset Boulevard.

 Lloyd Webber premiered The Phantom of the Opera at Her Majesty's Theatre in the West End in 1986, inspired by the 1911 Gaston Leroux novel.
-He wrote the part of Christine for his then-wife, Sarah Brightman, who played the role in the original London and Broadway productions alongside Michael Crawford as the Phantom.
+He wrote the part of Christine for his then wife, Sarah Brightman, who played the role in the original London and Broadway productions alongside Michael Crawford as the Phantom.
 The production was directed by Harold Prince, who had also earlier directed Evita.
 Charles Hart wrote the lyrics for Phantom with some additional material provided by Richard Stilgoe, with whom Lloyd Webber co-wrote the book of the musical.
-It became a hit and is still running in both the West End and on Broadway; in January 2006 it overtook Lloyd Webber's Cats as the longest running show on Broadway.
+It became a hit and is still running in the West End; in January 2006 it overtook Lloyd Webber's Cats as the longest-running show on Broadway.
 On 11 February 2012, Phantom of the Opera played its 10,000th show on Broadway.
-With over 13,400 London productions it is the second longest-running West End musical.
+With over 14,200 London productions it is the second longest-running West End musical.
+The Broadway production closed on 16 April 2023, having played 13,981 performances, the most in Broadway history.

 Aspects of Love followed in 1989, a musical based on the story by David Garnett.
 The lyrics were by Don Black and Charles Hart and the original production was directed by Trevor Nunn.
 Aspects had a run of four years in London, but closed after less than a year on Broadway.
 It has since gone on a tour of the UK.
 It is famous for the song "Love Changes Everything", which was performed by Michael Ball in both the West End and Broadway casts.
-It stayed in the UK singles chart for 14 weeks, peaking at number 2 and becoming Ball's signature tune.
+It stayed in the UK Singles Chart for 14 weeks, peaking at number 2 and becoming Ball's signature tune.